Into the Mist: Hiking Cape Lookout Trail Along the Oregon Coast

 The relationship between these two trees and their presence in this forest is like the story of the tortoise and the hare.
 Spruce grow quickly and need considerable sunshine while hemlocks grow slowly and are shade tolerant.

-This conifer is the largest of the spruce species and the third-largest tree in the world after the coastal redwood and Douglas fir.
+The Sitka spruce is the largest of the spruce species and the fifth largest tree in the world after the Sequoias, coastal redwood, Douglas fir and Noble fir.
 They average 125-180 feet tall and three to five feet in diameter.
 Mature hemlock are not much smaller averaging four feet in diameter.

 Boardwalks were strategically placed to deal with the worst of the muddy sections on the trail.

-For most of the hike, the trail hugs the south side of the Cape but after 1.5 miles the trail switches to the northern side where an opening provides views toward Cape Meares.
-Unfortunately with the lingering fog, visibility was extremely limited.
+For most of the hike, the trail hugs the south side of the Cape but after 1.5 miles it switches to the northern side where an opening provides views toward Cape Meares.
+Unfortunately with the lingering fog, visibility was limited.

 Directly below us was the steep-sided Wells Cove that cuts deeply into the terrain leaving only a narrow finger of land along the southern side.